sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/lancedb.md

 ---
 title: LanceDB
-description: LanceDB is an open source vector database that can be used as a destination in dlt.
+description: LanceDB is an open source vector database that can be used as a destination in data_load_tool.
-keywords: [ lancedb, vector database, destination, dlt ]
+keywords: [ lancedb, vector database, destination, data_load_tool ]
 ---

 # LanceDB

 [LanceDB](https://lancedb.com/) is an open-source, high-performance vector database.
 It allows you to store data objects and perform similarity searches over them.
-This destination helps you load data into LanceDB from [dlt resources](../../general-usage/resource.md).
+This destination helps you load data into LanceDB from [data_load_tool resources](../../general-usage/resource.md).

 ## Setup guide